Warriors rally after Green ejected, beat Grizzlies in Game 1 – KION546

 This time, they could only match the Warriors point for point in the period.

-The Warriors mixed up their lineup, benching Poole in favor of Gary Payton II to focus on defending Morant, the Grizzlies’ All-Star point guard and the NBA’s Most Improved Player this season.
+The Warriors mixed up their lineup, benching Poole in favor of Payton to focus on defending Morant, the Grizzlies’ All-Star point guard and the NBA’s Most Improved Player this season.

-Morant opened the game with back-to-back 3s, half of what he made the entire first round against Minnesota, and he had 14 to help the Grizzlies lead 32-24 after the first quarter.
-It marked the first time Memphis held an opponent to fewer than 30 points this postseason.

 TIP-INS

 Warriors: Curry passed Dennis Johnson for 23rd for most playoff points with 3,123.
-Next up is Paul Pierce with 3,180. … Kevon Looney and Poole started the second half in place of Green and Payton, who started but was limited to eight minutes by three early fouls. … The Warriors also started on the road against Houston in 2018 and Toronto in 2019. … They won a road game in a series extending their NBA record to a 25th consecutive series.
+Next up is Paul Pierce with 3,180. … They improved to 2-0 in Game 1s this postseason and 20-2 since the 2015 playoffs. … They also started on the road against Houston in 2018 and Toronto in 2019. … They won a road game in a series extending their NBA record to a 25th consecutive series.

 Grizzlies: Steven Adams, who led the NBA in offensive rebounds per game during the regular season, missed a second straight game in the health and safety protocols.
 Ziaire Williams missed his second game with a sore right knee.